A Machine That Identifies Diabetic Ulcers Is In the Process of Developing

-Diabetes occurs when the body doesn’t make sufficient amount of insulin or makes nothing at all.
+Diabetes occurs when the body doesn’t make a sufficient amount of insulin or makes nothing at all.
 Also, diabetes occurs when the body cannot use this natural hormone.
-Often, people who have diabetes suffer from other health issues and complications.
+Often, those who have diabetes suffer from other health issues and complications.

 One such complication might be tissue damage on the feet.
 This is known as foot ulcers, and if left untreated they can worsen.
-In the worst case scenario, there an amputation might be needed.
-But thanks to modern technology there is easy way to prevent these ulcers.
+In the worst-case scenario, there an amputation might be needed.
+But thanks to modern technology there is an easy way to prevent these ulcers.

 Read on to find out more about the machine that identifies diabetic ulcers.

 One device is being developed in the UK that might help doctors identify when ulcers are about to form.
-With the help of temperature sensing device, physicians scan the feet of the patient, and in that way, they look for signs of an ulcer.
+With the help of a temperature-sensing device, physicians scan the feet of the patient, and in that way, they look for signs of an ulcer.

 This information might help doctors prevent the development of ulcers and also improve the condition of their patient.
 This incredible device that is a scanning device is known by the name DFirst.